 If you are not sure of which sentiment analysis model to use, choose this one which was trained with data from different domains and works great with any kind of text.

-Step 2: Upload your Excel file to the model
+Step 2: Upload your Excel file

 Now it’s time to upload your Excel file to run the sentiment analysis with the selected model.
 Go to Run > Batch and click on + New Batch:

-Once you’ve uploaded your Excel file, you’ll see a preview of the data on your spreadsheet and you’ll have to select the column with the text you want to run the analysis on:
+Now you’ll see a preview of the data on your spreadsheet and you’ll have to select the column with the text you want to run the analysis on:

 Custom Models for Getting Better Accuracy